My Sister's Keeper (film): Plot

 A series of flashbacks reveals that prior to Kate's kidney failure, she met and began dating fellow cancer patient Taylor.
 After attending a hospital prom for teen patients, they had sex for the first time; Taylor died shortly afterward.
-Distraught by Taylor's passing, Kate attempted suicide by overdosing on painkillers before being stopped by Anna.
+Distraught by Taylor's death, Kate attempted suicide by overdosing on painkillers before being stopped by Anna.

-In the present, Sara fails to get the suit thrown out, and it proceeds to trial.
+In the present, Sara fails to get the suit thrown out, so it proceeds to trial.
 Shortly before the hearing, Kate requests one last trip to the beach.
 Brian discharges her from the hospital for the day.
-Sara objects, but after Brian threatens to divorce Sara if she does not join them, they all enjoy one final family outing.
+Sara initially objects, but after Brian threatens to divorce her if she does not join them, they all enjoy one final family outing.

 At the hearing, Jesse intervenes during Sara's aggressive cross-examination of Anna and forces Anna to confess that she is acting under Kate's wishes instead of her own.
 While Anna had originally been willing to donate her kidney, Kate asked her to refuse, knowing she would not survive another operation and having endured enough of both her own and her family's suffering.
 Finally acknowledging that Kate is ready to die, Sara says a final goodbye to her, and Kate dies in her sleep with her mother by her side.

 After Kate's death, Campbell reports that Anna has won the case.
 Now reconciled, the family moves on with their lives.
 Sara, who gave up practicing law to look after Kate, returns to work, Brian retires from firefighting and counsels troubled youths, and Jesse enters college.
 Every year on Kate's birthday, the family goes to Montana, which was Kate's "most favorite place in the world".
 In a voice-over, Anna concludes that she was not born merely to save her sister; she was born because she had a sister, and that their relationship continues even in death.